carpodok/color_detector/README.md

 ## :trident: About content of the project  <br>

-Color Detector project contains 3 file which are ; <br>
+:file_folder: Color Detector project contains 3 file which are ; <br>

 :small_orange_diamond: <b>Detection.py :</b> Main class of this project.
   <br>